Ecocide: The Forgotten War Crime

 Although the ICC has not formally declared ecocide in Ukraine, the country’s delegation to COP27 in Sharm el-Sheikh presented a pavilion dedicated to the topic.
 Assistant environment minister for Ukraine, Svitlana Grynchuk, said to The Guardian (UK newspaper), ‘The invasion has killed wildlife, generated pollution and caused social instability… Our environment is under threat because of this terrorist attack.’

 The European Parliament has supported Ukraine’s position on ecocide in two resolutions adopted in 2023, noting the ‘severe damage to the natural environment and the climate’ and deeming Russia’s destruction of the Kakhovka dam as war crimes.
+Since then, momentum has continued to build.
+In 2024, the European Union formally adopted a new Environmental Crime Directive, requiring member states to introduce tougher criminal penalties for the most serious environmental offences, including conduct considered comparable to ecocide.

 This is the first state-level use of the term, widely supported by many human rights groups and international institutions, and has opened up the possibility of Gaza being a justifiable case study for it, given the intentional widespread destruction and environmental fallout.